Preparing Tomorrow's Cardiovascular Leaders

 Continuing Medical Education

-The U-M CVC offers several continuing medical education courses for physicians each year.
+The Michigan Medicine Frankel Cardiovascular Center offers several continuing medical education courses for physicians each year.
 Visit the U-M Medical School CME site to see the list of upcoming courses.

 All positions, including faculty jobs for physicians, are posted on the central U-M careers web sites, www.umjobs.com, as they become available.
 Follow the instructions on the site to create a free account, and to search for positions that suit your expertise, interests and experience level.